What are Virtual Tables (Entities) for Dynamics 365?

-New in Microsoft Dynamics 365 - Version 9, Virtual Entities are an easy to deploy solution for viewing data in D365 that resides in an external system.
+Microsoft Dynamics 365, Virtual Tables are an easy to deploy solution for viewing data in D365 that resides in an external system.

 Perhaps you have data in another system that only needs to be viewed in Dynamics 365.

 Or, maybe you have highly sensitive data in an external system that you don't want to be stored in Dynamics.

 In both scenarios, Virtual Tables are a new solution for data integration which avoids enlisting a developer to configure a traditional integration that synchronises data back and forth.

 Removing the need for custom coding and data replication, Virtual Tables are an alternative to client-side and server-side approaches for connecting external data that is significantly easier to configure and manage.

 Virtual Tables are defined in D365 with an internal metadata flag to mark them as virtual which distinguishes them from traditional database held tables.

 As such, these are not stored with the associated physical tables specific to records of 'full' entities / tables.